software-tools-books/js4ds/_en/db.md

 - "Use callbacks to handle the results of queries."
 ---

-We now know how to [build a server](../server/) to share our data with the world;
+Our [data manager](../data/) got information from a single CSV file.
-the next step is to store the data itself so that it can be served.
+That's fine for testing purposes, but real applications almost always use a database of some kind.
-There are many more choices for this today than there were ten years ago, fur [relational databases](../gloss/#relational-database) continue to be the workhorse of the web.
+There are many more choices these days for what kind of database to use, but [relational databases](../gloss/#relational-database) continue to be the workhorses of the web.

 A relational database contains zero or more [tables](../gloss/#table).
 Each table has a fixed set of [fields](../gloss/#field),